 What can I expect the format of the OG Classroom Educator Training Coursework to be?

-- The OG Classroom Educator Coursework is the foundation-level course in the Orton-Gillingham approach.
+- The OG Classroom Educator Training Coursework is the foundation-level coursework in the Orton-Gillingham approach.
 Classes provide hands-on opportunities to learn the structure of the English language and practice multisensory techniques for teaching reading, spelling, and handwriting.
 Presentations include lectures, multisensory experiences and teaching demonstrations.

-What topics are covered in the OG Classroom Educator course?
+What topics are covered in the OG Classroom Educator Training course?

 - Reading acquisition for all learners and the nature and needs of the dyslexic learner